akyoseva/SoftwareTechnologies/ProjectCharter.md

 - Visa, MasterCard, Google & Apple pay integration.
 - Creating layout and interface.

+### ***Definition of Done***
+- The code is unit tested
+- The code is regression tested
+- The code is reviewed
+- The code is deployed on staging
+- The code is documented and updated corresponding specifications
+- The features is reviewed by stakeholders

 ***
 ### ***Project Team Members***
 - Antonina Kyoseva